 Here are examples of polar and nonpolar molecules, a look at how polarity relates to ionic and covalent bonds, and how you can use polarity to predict which molecules will mix.

 A polar molecule has a dipole, where part of the molecule has a partial positive charge and part has a partial negative charge.
+Diatomic ionic and polar covalent molecules are polar molecules.
+But, molecules containing more than two atoms can be polar, too.
 A polar molecule has an asymmetric shape, lone electron pair, or central atom bonded to other atoms with different electronegativity values.
 Usually, a polar molecule contains ionic or polar covalent bonds.
 Examples of polar molecules include:

 - Water – H2O

 - Hydrogen sulfide – H2S